mengdilin/Cjango-Unchained/README.md

 ### HTTP 1.0 Compatibility with Session Support

-http_parser class provides a HttpSession object that provides a way to identify a user across more than one page request or visit to a Web site and to store information about that user.
+Cjango provides a HttpSession object that provides a way to identify a user across more than one page request or visit to a Web site and to store information about that user.
+The session object is implemented on top of the cookie functionality that Cjango also provides.

 As of April 2017, Cjango can handle HTTP 1.0 requests and responses.